We may earn money or products from the companies mentioned in this post.

 Making The Chocolate Donut Batter

-When you’re ready to make these delicious vegan donuts, preheat your oven to 350 degrees and grab two mixing bowls!
+When you’re ready to make these delicious vegan donuts, preheat your oven to 350 degrees and grab a mixing bowl!

-Bake for 12-14 minutes or until a toothpick inserted into the donuts comes out clean, and when you press on the donut it springs back up.
+Bake for 10-12 minutes or until a toothpick inserted into the donuts comes out clean!

 Chocolate Glazing Vegan Donuts